Strategic Issues in Employing and Deploying Damages Experts

 Experts, working with counsel, must communicate very complicated issues and seek to do so in clear, simple terms.
 It is not an easy task.
 Given that expert reports often address very complex topics, it can be helpful to move technical details to annexes, so that the body of the reports focus on the key issues in dispute.
 In some cases, it may be appropriate to consider the body of the expert report as being targeted at the tribunal, while the annexes are targeted at the other side’s experts, who are more interested in the details and backup calculations.

 Visuals, such as charts, figures and tables, are extremely helpful presentation tools for damages issues, both in the memorials and in the expert reports.
 The effective use of visuals demonstrates the adage that a picture is worth a thousand words.
 Not only do visuals break up dense text, they can also help lay readers understand technical issues.
 However, ineffective visuals, such as charts or tables that are not explained well, can confuse the tribunal.
-And, obviously, misleading visuals can readily undermine a party’s case.
+Furthermore, misleading visuals can readily undermine a party’s case.
 Typically, counsel work with the experts to propose various visuals that counsel believe would be useful to include in the expert reports, which can then be duplicated in the memorials to explain and support the damages case.

 Another effective tool for experts to use in their reports is to walk the tribunal through the damages case in a table that sets forth the key steps in the quantification.